unocss/unocss/README.md

 ]
 ```

-- `match` controls when the variant is enabled, if the return value is a string, it will be used as the selector for matching the rules.
+- `match` controls when the variant is enabled.
+If the return value is a string, it will be used as the selector for matching the rules.
-- `selector` provides the availability customizing the generated CSS selector.
+- `selector` provides the availability of customizing the generated CSS selector.

 Let's have a tour of what happened when matching for `hover:m-2`:

 - `hover:m-2` is extracted from users usages
 - `hover:m-2` send to all variants for matching
-- `hover:m-2` is matched by our variant, and returns `m-2`
+- `hover:m-2` is matched by our variant and returns `m-2`
 - the result `m-2` will be used for the next round of variants matching
 - if no more variant is matched, `m-2` will then goes to match the rules
 - our first rule get matched and generates `.m-2 { margin: 0.5rem; }`